quqingfei/webAppForIpad/README.md

 # webapp for ipad

-> a webpack2 and vue2 + vue-router2 + stylus it use vue-cli to webpack build
+> webpack2 and vue2 + vue-router2 + vuex + axios + stylus it use vue-cli to webpack build

 ## Build Setup